SourCherries/psy-466/pages/lab4_central_tendency.md

 ## Set up

 ### Sources of data for this lab
 1. The net worth of 10,000 individuals from a city in the US: [wealth-in-my-city.csv](/psy-466/data/wealth-in-my-city.csv).
 The data are fake; I generated them from computer code.
 However, these data reflect typical distributions of net worth found in the US.
-Each value is a person's net worth.
 Net worth refers to total wealth and includes income and property owned.
 1. The heights of 70 individuals: [height.csv](/psy-466/data/height.csv).
 These data are also fake.